 The best 'panini' in Florence

-Now it's official, the street-food-mania has infected everyone.
+By now it's official, street-food-mania has infected everyone.
 But in Florence it has always been an institution.
-From east to west this side of Arno, here is where to taste the best sandwiches of the city.
+From east to west, here are our most delicious suggestions:

-Not far from here you can find the warm and crispy sandwiches of I Fratellini (Via dei Cimatori, 38r) to be served with a glass of wine.
-A must of theirs that always goes well in summer and winter?
-Roast ham burrata ham and dried tomatoes or roast ham and truffle cream.
+Also in the center not far from Piazza della Signoria are the hot and crispy sandwiches of I Fratellini (Via dei Cimatori, 38r) to be accompanied strictly with a glass of wine.
+One of their must-haves that is always good in summer and winter?
+Roasted ham, burrata cheese and sun-dried tomatoes or roasted ham and truffle cream.

-For more refined tastes there are the famous truffle sandwiches of Procacci (Via de' Tornabuoni, 64r) since 1885.
-Among the great Classics: truffle, truffle and foie fras, butter and anchovies, salmon with cheese cream and chives.
-In this season we recommend the one with truffle omelette, truffle vinaigrette, brie di San Gimignano with red tropea onions.
+After a shopping trip on Via de' Tornabuoni, for the most refined tastes, there are the famous truffled sandwiches by Procacci (Via de' Tornabuoni, 64r) since 1885.
+Among the great Classics: truffle, truffle and foie fras, butter and anchovies, salmon with cream cheese and chives.
 Every week a new sandwich to try!

-Gianni Migliorini is the owner of La Casa del Vino (Via dell'Ariento, 16r), a historic store linked to the oldest Florentine food tradition, near the San Lorenzo Market and founded by his grandfather in the early twentieth century.
-Try his traditional sandwiches, 8 to be precise, the one with anchovy tomatoes, capers and burrata; cold tripe salad and offal with green sauce and finally with mackerel and artichokes.
+Finally, how not to mention La Casa del Vino (Via dell'Ariento, 16r), historic store linked to the oldest Florentine food tradition, near the Market of San Lorenzo.
+Try its traditional sandwiches, the one with cherry tomatoes, anchovies, capers and burrata cheese; cold tripe salad and offal with green sauce and finally with mackerel and artichokes.